Mammootty, Mohanlal & Other Top Mollywood Celebrities Send Out Independence Day Wishes!

 Jayaram

 Kerala is slowly recuperating from the after effects of the rain havoc.
-Actor Jayaram took to his Facebook page to send out photo, which is an inspiring one calling out everyone to stand with Kerala.
+Actor Jayaram took to his Facebook page to send out a photo, which is an inspiring one, calling out everyone to stand with Kerala.

 Prithviraj Sukumaran

-Prithviraj Sukumaran has send out a picture of India's National Flag and thus leaving everyone inspired on the big day.
+Prithviraj Sukumaran has sent out a picture of India's National Flag and thus leaving everyone inspired on the big day.

 Dulquer Salmaan

-Dulquer Salmaan, the actor who enjoys a pan-Indian fan base now, has send out a very inspiring note to his fans and followers, in which he talks about the unity that helped us overcome the tough times that Keralites had to go through recently in the form of floods.
+Dulquer Salmaan, the actor who enjoys a pan-Indian fan base now, has sent out a very inspiring note to his fans and followers, in which he talks about the unity that helped us overcome the tough times that Keralites had to go through recently in the form of floods.

 Nivin Pauly

-Nivin Pauly along with wishing everyone an Independence Day has send out a photo, which again assures that Kerala will overcome all the hurdles faced in the form of the massive floods.
+Nivin Pauly along with wishing everyone an Independence Day has also sent out a photo, which again assures that Kerala will overcome all the hurdles faced in the form of the massive floods.